 Reimaginings through clever design and technology aside, the future of workspace design will likely be centered on intentionality.
-Its occupants would also inspired to be mindful as well of how they interact with the space, and what the space means to them and the community.
+Its occupants would also be inspired to be mindful as well of how they interact with space, and what space means to them and the community.

 Beyond the Usual Four Walls